cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n/index.md

 ::: tip

-palera1n only supports iOS 15.0 - 15.3.1.
-Additionally, it does not currently support the iPad Pro 10.5" and only supports other A8(X)-A11 devices
+palera1n only supports A11 and earlier devices running iOS 15.0 - 15.3.1

 :::